inceptjs/incept.js/docs/layouts.md

 When working with `react` apps it is common to want to eventually manipulate the `<App />` container and HTML Document.
-Additionally amongst [Jamstack](https://jamstack.org/) platforms developers eventually want to use different layouts for different sections.
+Additionally amongst [Jamstack](https://jamstack.org/) platforms developers eventually want to use different layouts for different sections of their app.

-In Incept, developers can customize these at any stage.
+Developers in Incept can customize `react` components at any stage.
 The order of rendering looks like the following.

 ```
   |- HTML